spatialstatisticsupna/Scalable_Prediction/README.md

 - ```pop```: population at risk

-Similarly, an Rdata containing simulated data of male overall cancer mortality counts can be loaded as:
+Similarly, an `.Rdata` file containing simulated data of male overall cancer mortality counts can be loaded as:
 ```r
 > load("./Data/Data_OverallCancer.Rdata")